See Seville’s best sights from an open-top bus at your own pace.

 Two major companies operate hop-on-hop-off bus tours in Seville: City Sightseeing and Sevirama.
 Here’s what actually matters when choosing between them.

 City Sightseeing bundles a bunch of attraction entries into their tickets.
-The Supreme and Ultimate packages include the aquarium, stadium tour, Flamenco museum, and other attractions.
+The Supreme and Ultimate packages include the stadium tour, Flamenco museum, and other monuments.
+The Ultimate adds a guided trip to Itálica, a Roman archaeological site just outside the city.
 If you’re planning to visit these anyway, the bundled ticket costs less than buying everything separately.
-They also offer a 24-hour ticket at €27.
+They also offer a 24-hour ticket at €28.
 Sevirama doesn’t have a 24-hour option, so if you’re only in Seville for one day, City Sightseeing is your only choice.

 Sevirama has two things City Sightseeing doesn’t offer.
-First, they run an evening tour (Romántico) until 22:15.
-City Sightseeing stops at 20:00, so if you want to see the city at sunset and lit up at night, Sevirama is your only option.
+First, they run an evening tour (Romántico) with the city lit up at night.
+City Sightseeing stops at 22:00, so if you want to see the city at sunset and lit up at night, Sevirama is your only option.
 Second, they offer river cruises on the Guadalquivir.
 City Sightseeing doesn’t have this.
-All Sevirama tickets are 48 hours only.
-The basic ticket at €26 is the cheapest bus option.
+All Sevirama tickets are 48 hours only, valid for 2 consecutive days from first use.
+The basic ticket at €27 is the cheapest bus option.

 Highlights